dseda/dseda/README.md

-### Hi there 👋  I'm Seda Demir - based in London :gb:
+### Hi there 👋  I'm Seda Demir - currently based in London :gb:

 ---